Lily-G1/serverless_CRUD_API/README.md

 For a detailed guide on how to achieve this on AWS, i have created this [blogpost](https://liliangaladima.hashnode.dev/build-a-serverless-crud-api-with-aws) where i provide a step-by-step build process.

+## Prerequisites
+- An AWS account (this project can be achieved on free-tier & costs $0.00)
+- A Github account
+- A Postman account for testing API functionality